p3l6/blog/content/site/blueprint.md

 ## Layout and colors

-The current layout for this blog was _heavily_ inspired by another blog, [Sympolymathesy](https://v5.chriskrycho.com).
+The current layout for this blog was inspired by another blog, [Sympolymathesy](https://v5.chriskrycho.com).
 Thank you, Chris, for the inspiration.
 I borrowed the aesthetic, and derived the appropriate css for myself, adding my own personal fonts and colors.

 The colors are a custom palette that I call _Mist_, generated using the OKLCH color space.
 Details can be found on a [dedicated page](/site/mist/).